jdcomsearch/jd-pretrain-data/README.md

-# jdsearch-22
+# jd-pretrain-data

-jdsearch-22 is an open-source dataset for user intent detection and embedding retrieval which is collected from search system of JD.com.
+jd-pretrain-data is an open-source dataset for user intent detection and embedding retrieval which is collected from search system of JD.com.
 Due to business information confidentiality, we only show **encoded id** of search query, item title and product category id.
 The project contains 5 tab-separated values (TSV) files, each of which has the following headers:

 * pretrain_data.tsv: item title \t product category
 * finetune_data_uid.tsv: query \t aggregated product categories